 Natural or Synthetic Bristles?

-TAKEAWAY: Choose synthetic brushes for beginners for acrylic painting.
+TAKEAWAY: Choose synthetic acrylic brushes for beginners for acrylic painting.

 As a beginner, you will have more controlled strokes with synthetic bristles.